GabrielProstitis/kqx.io/content/writeups/inline8.md

 ### Constraints
 1) While we can allocate arbitrarily sized data, we cannot use null-bytes.
-2) Jsish treats string as immutable (which is what you'd expect from a proper JS engine but you never know...), therefore we will exploit the UAF by turning into a **Double-Free**
+2) Jsish treats strings as immutable (which is what you'd expect from a proper JS engine but you never know...), therefore we will exploit the UAF by turning into a **Double-Free**
 3) As we can't use null-bytes we're limited to 0x20-sized bins, otherwise we wouldn't be able to allocate a fake next pointer in a bigger chunk

 ### Double free